tsludee/mixedMessages/README.md

 I want it to have the following items:
 + A button to refresh the insult
 + Three random elements (I think it goes "Thou art a (adjective) (adjective) (noun)")
-+ An option to choose a compliment as well (same formula as the insult... but nice).
++ Apologize for being mean and offer a compliment and a well wish for the day ahead!
 + Some of that good good HTML and CSS to make it look sharp!